DEVELOP ONE VISION

-Only 35% of adults have 20/20 vision, and an even smaller percentage of companies do.
+Only 35 percent of adults have 20/20 vision, and an even smaller percentage of companies do.

-In high-performers, the process of defining the vision is as important as the vision itself.
-They use a collaborative process that combines top-down aspirations with bottoms-up forecasts.
+In fast-lane companies, the process of defining the vision is as important as the vision itself.
+They use a collaborative process that combines top-down aspirations with bottom-up forecasts.

 Assumptions are debated.
 Competitors are studied.
 Trends are extrapolated.